 Using shampoos without sulphates or a co wash is an important part of following the CG Method, which I personally recommend you switch to.
-You can read more on CGM or CG Method and find these products in this list: Curly Hair Products in India
+You can read more on CGM or CG Method and find such products in this list: Curly Hair Products in India

 4. Use a Creamy, Moisturising Conditioner

 So by now, I hope you learnt that shampoos aren’t what will save your curls.
 It’s conditioners.